cflinspach/check_ap_meru_util.pl/README.md

 # check_ap_meru_util.pl
-About: Check plugin for nagios/icinga to record utilization of Meru AP's.
+About: Check plugin for nagios/icinga to record utilization of Meru/Fortinet AP's.

 Currently does not have warning or critical thresholds and is used primarily to gather data for graphs.